eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 Skill set for roles in computer architecture (i.e., computer architects or microarchitects), including microarchitecture design (or, processor architecture design), performance analysis and workload characterizations of microarchitecture designs - in the context of design space exploration and benchmarking, and hardware/software co-design of (domain-specific) computer systems:
 + skill set:
+	- Analyze the vector microarchitecture performance
+	- Analyze and improve the performance of vector kernel
+	- Correlate the vector performance of the model and RTL
+	- Design vector microbenchmarks
+	- Root cause the performance difference caused by either SW and/or HW
+	- Competitor micro-architecture analysis
+	- Experienced with processor micro-architecture
+	- Experienced with RISC-V V-extension
+	- Experienced with micro-architecture performance analysis
+	- Experienced with microbenchmark design
+	- Good presentation skills
++ skill set:
 	- hyperscale cloud and edge computing
 + skill set:
 	- Be part of a team that owns equipment performance necessary to meet current and future manufacturing requirements.